dekespo/StatPP/README.md

 ## How to run
 Using Linux terminal is suggested unless a modified way of compiling is desired.
-Run the makefile in the terminal to compile and run the executable file created in the directory bin.
+First, run "make" in the terminal to compile and run the executable file created in the directory bin.
+To clean the files, run "make clean".

 ## Status
 - It created data on a hard-disk and read them to plot (suitable for